afshin-deriv/SimplePhone-Infra/README.md

 kubectl apply -f ./k8s/ingress.yaml
 ```

-## Configure Https and Certificate
+## Configure HTTPS and Certificate
 Create a managed Certificate by AWS Certificate Manager and update value of `alb.ingress.kubernetes.io/certificate-arn` annotation in the `./flux/ingress.yaml` file.

 ## Get access and check the status